 Yes, we did say beaches.
 Not necessarily the kind where you'll be surfing waves, but instead taking in incredible mountain views, and potentially dipping in your toes, if you're brave.

 While the lake is the largest in the area, the beach-front isn’t gigantic.
 The largest sandy area is right around the Lake Estes Marina.
 Conveniently, that’s also where you can find a sand volleyball court – a staple of any beach day.
 The marina also rents kayaks, pontoon boats, stand-up-paddleboards, and canoes to get you out on the water.
 If you’d prefer to stick to the shore, you can rent fishing gear and buy your license.
 Otherwise, rent a bike, or simply walk, the scenic 3.75-mile trail around the lake.
 Note: While you can get out on the water in other ways, swimming is not allowed in Lake Estes.

 Sandbeach Lake is aptly named and offers the unique opportunity for a true alpine beach.
-The hike comes in at just under a 4.5-mile round trip and almost 2,000’ elevation gain.
+The hike comes in at a 9-mile round trip and almost 2,000’ elevation gain.
 So you’ll earn your beach day in Rocky Mountain National Park's, as you take in views of Mt.
 Copeland, St. Vrain Mountain and Longs Peak's nearest neighbor, Mt.
 Meeker.
 Pack a picnic lunch, maybe a lightweight hammock, and some flip flops to make the most of your alpine beach day.
 Dip your toes or dunk your feet for a refreshing way to cool off after the hike in, and to prepare you for the way back down.
 Note: Because this hike is in Rocky Mountain National Park, you'll need a timed-entry permit between 9am and 3pm from May 28 to Oct 11, 2021.
 Full info.